nikosappp/ai-movie-recomender/README.md

 # Description

-This project is a logic-based movie recommendation system built on symbolic AI principles using Prolog and Python
+This simple project is a logic-based movie recommendation system built on symbolic AI principles using Prolog and Python

 # How it works